 What Are Camshaft Bearings?

-Camshaft bearings are specialized components designed to support the rotation of the camshaft within the engine block.
-The camshaft, in turn, controls the opening and closing of the engine’s intake and exhaust valves.
-This precise timing ensures efficient combustion, power delivery, and exhaust expulsion.
+Camshaft bearings are specialized, precision-engineered components designed to support and guide the rotation of the camshaft within the engine block.
+The camshaft itself is a critical engine component responsible for controlling the exact timing of the intake and exhaust valve events.
+By opening and closing the valves at precisely the right moments, the camshaft ensures proper air intake, efficient combustion, and effective exhaust gas expulsion.

 Key Functions of Camshaft Bearings